 While we at Penguin Strategies are known for our HubSpot partnership, we are proud to be fully certified Salesforce admins as well.
 This combo puts us in a unique position to implement the right technology for both the sales and marketing teams to create an effective synergy and integration between the needs of both departments and their services.

-If you need help with choosing the right tools, or setting up your tech stack, contact us and we'll be glad to walk you through the process.
-Book a 15 min consultation below or visit our Pricing Page.
+If you need help with choosing the right tools or setting up your tech stack, contact us and we'll be glad to walk you through the process.
+Book a 15 min consultation below or ask for a Salesforce audit.

 by David Yahid on September 13, 2020